 To prove that the defendant acted negligently during the time of your injury, your Long Island personal injury attorney will need to investigate the accident.
 They’ll gather physical evidence as well as testimonials to prove that the defendant’s reckless behavior caused you harm.

-To conduct a thorough investigation, your lawyer will:
+To conduct a thorough investigation, a personal injury law firm will:

 - Gather and examine all the evidence related to your case